Tapia singles in winning run in 11th, Rox beat D’backs 4-3

 TRAINER’S ROOM

-Diamondbacks: RHP Luke Weaver was placed on the 10-day injured list with forearm tightness.
-He was scheduled to have an MRI in Phoenix.
+Diamondbacks: RHP Luke Weaver has a strained forearm, Lovullo said, and will get a second opinion.
+He was placed on the 10-day injured list before the game.
+“We’re remaining hopeful,” Lovullo said.

 Rockies: OF Charlie Blackmon was placed on the 10-day injured list with a strained right calf.
 The move is retroactive to May 24.